 At some point, enough of us started asking the same quiet question: why does wearing our own clothes have to feel this complicated?

-That question, more than any designer or trend forecast, is what gave birth to the Ethnic Co-ord Sets.
+That question, more than any designer or trend forecast, is what gave birth to the ethnic co ord sets for women.
 Not as a fashion statement initially, but as a genuine answer to a very real problem faced by Indian women every single morning.

 The Anatomy of a Fashion Revolution